flexatone/xensieve-rs/README.md

-# xenakis-sieve
+# xensieve

-Rust-based implementaton of the Xenakis sieve
+A Rust-based implementation of the Xenakis Sieve.